sarimabbas/cybersecurity-cambridge/README.md

 flask run
 ```

+The app can be deployed to a host like PythonAnywhere:  https://help.pythonanywhere.com/pages/Flask/

 ## scripts

 Working (but not fully tested) scripts, ordered into a workflow and cleaned of vulnerable information.